 | Lowest | Chest + Gloves | Cavalry | Health + Attack |

-Joiner exception: This priority order assumes you lead rallies.
-If you primarily join rallies, your hero gear has zero effect on battle outcomes regardless of level.
+Rally joiners: If you primarily join rallies, your hero gear provides zero benefit — only the rally leader's gear counts.
 Focus on march capacity and hero stars before investing heavily in gear.

 Upgrade Level Targets

-- Upgrade only when core and secondary pieces are complete
+Tertiary Gear: Upgrade only after core and secondary pieces are complete.

 Stat Priority Explained

-In most battles, two stats determine victory: Health and Lethality.
+Two stats determine most battles: Health and Lethality.

 Attack vs Lethality

-Both Attack and Lethality feed the same damage formula equally:
+Attack and Lethality are equal multipliers in the damage formula:

-Kills โ (Attack ร Lethality) / (Defence ร Health) ร Skill Modifier
+Kills ≈ sqrt(Troops) × (Attack × Lethality) / (Defence × Health) × Skill Modifier

 Path to Red Gear